Bad Dog! Or Are They Just Acting Out?

 Sometimes dogs can behave in a way that we don’t understand, and we can label this behaviour as bad.
 However, it may be the case that your dog isn’t behaving badly, but just acting out because of an underlying problem that needs action, some of which are identified and discussed below.

-Anxiety and depressed
+Anxiety and Depressed

-In fact, an anxious dog may whine frequently and unnecessarily, as well as show harmful repetitive behaviours like pacing, fidgeting, and even panting.
+An anxious dog may whine frequently and unnecessarily, as well as show harmful repetitive behaviours like pacing, fidgeting, and even panting.

 Worms